afourney/aprsd-assistant-plugin/README.md

 As the name suggests, **this** `aprsd-assistant-plugin` one such host container for the [APRSd](https://github.com/craigerl/aprsd) server.

 > [!TIP]
-> This package includes both `aprsd` and `aprsd-assistant-plugin` as dependencies, and should be the only package that you need to pip install and configure to get up and running.
-Read on!
+> This package includes both `aprsd` and `aprs-assistant` as dependencies, and should be the only package that you need to pip install and configure to get up and running.
+> Read on!

 -----